nmsa/tma-framework-k/development/tma-admin-api/README.md

 - *filter* -> String type.
 Optional parameter.
 When defined, metrics returned must match it on their ids or names.

 - *createQualityModel* -> Boolean type.
 Optional parameter.
-When received, and defined as "true", metrics returned will be the ones not associated to quality models;
+When received, and defined as "true", metrics returned will be the ones not associated to quality models.

 ### Success 200